 A balanced diet that provides all essential nutrients is important for everyone.
-Otherwise, only a few specific dietary recommendations are justified for types of porphyria other than the acute Porphyrias.
+Otherwise, only a few specific dietary recommendations are justified for types of Porphyria other than the acute Porphyrias.

-Porphyria Cutanea Tarda.
+Porphyria Cutanea Tarda (PCT).
 Even though porphyrins in this condition originate from the liver, carbohydrate and energy intakes have not been described as major determinants of disease activity.
 However, excess iron and alcohol are clearly important.
 Alcohol and iron supplements should be avoided.
 Restriction of dietary iron is usually not necessary.

 Occasionally, the liver seems to contribute significantly to excess protoporphyrin production in Erythropoietic Protoporphyria and there can be significant liver damage.
 For this reason, patients with this condition may be advised to follow dietary recommendations similar to those for patients with the acute forms of Porphyria.